-Around three-quarters of people who live in Portugal own their own homes, a figure that has remained steady for the last decade.
+Around three-quarters of people who live in Portugal own their own homes.
+It’s a figure that has remained steady for the last decade.

-To buy a property in Portugal, you’ll need to have a Personal Fiscal Number (Numero fiscal de contribuinte), which you can obtain from your local tax office.
+To buy a property in Portugal, you must have a Personal Fiscal Number (Numero fiscal de contribuinte); obtain this from your local tax office.
 If you choose to open a bank account, you’ll be automatically assigned a Personal Fiscal Number.
 While you don’t necessarily need to open a bank account, it can be useful when transferring money and making regular payments during the home buying process.

 After several years of uncertainty and falling house prices, the Portuguese economy is showing signs of recovery.

 Whether you should rent or buy depends largely on location and property type.
 While renting allows flexibility, long-term lets may be in shortage in popular resort areas, where some owners are happy to charge high rents for short-term holiday lets and leave properties empty during the quiet season.
 Read about where to live in Portugal.